While millennials respond to digital donation appeals, the baby boomer generation overwhelmingly prefers direct mail.

 After writing about the need, outline the solution.
-State what your nonprofit organization is doing and how would success look like.
+State what your nonprofit organization is doing and how would success looks like.

 Then, introduce the hero: your donor.
 The hero makes the change happen.
 Make your donor the hero of the story every time.

-Donor-centric communication is the cornerstone of successful fundraising.
+Donor-centric communication is the cornerstone of a successful fundraising campaign.
 Using the word “you” makes your donors feel valued and removes the walls between your donors and your organization.

 Donors who feel appreciated are more likely to give again.

 Replace the word “I” with “you” wherever possible to add human interest and emphasize the personal touch.